cclockk/cclockk.-github.io/about.md

 This is where you put the contents of your *About* page.
 Like all your pages, it's in [Markdown](https://guides.github.com/features/mastering-markdown/) format.

 Have you ever wondered how acceptable it is to hug or touch someone?
-While it maysound safe to avoid all physical contact so as not to offend anyone, the lack of touchingmight imply cold attitudes or indifference in interpersonal relationships.
+While it may sound safe to avoid all physical contact so as not to offend anyone,
+the lack of touching might imply cold attitudes or indifference in interpersonal relationships.

 So, what should we do?
-The simple answer is to thoroughly learn unique culturalnorms for physical contact.
+The simple answer is to thoroughly learn unique cultural norms for physical contact.
-In nonverbal communication terminology(术语）,physicalcontact and the study of touching are generally referred to as haptics.
+In nonverbal communication terminology (术语), physical contact and the study of touching are generally referred to as haptics.
 Haptics in communication often suggest the level of intimacy.
-They are usuallyclassified into two groups: high-contact and low-contact.
+They are usually classified into two groups: high-contact and low-contact.
-Asia and quite surprisingly the United States, Canada and Britain belong tolow-contact cultures.
+Asia and quite surprisingly the United States, Canada and Britain belong to low-contact cultures.
-People from the rest of the world, such as Latin America, areconsidered to be in high-contact cultures, where they tend to expect touching in socialinteractions and feel more comfortable with physical closeness.
+People from the rest of the world, such as Latin America, are considered to be in high-contact cultures,
+where they tend to expect touching in social interactions and feel more comfortable with physical closeness.
-Despite the classification,there are more complex factors such as relational closeness, gender, age, and context thatcan affect how someone views physical contact.
+Despite the classification, there are more complex factors such as relational closeness, gender, age, and context that can affect how someone views physical contact.
-One common French custom of greetings is cheek-kissing, but it is mostly restricted tofriends, close acquaintances and family members.
+    One common French custom of greetings is cheek-kissing,
+    but it is mostly restricted to friends,close acquaintances and family members.
-While cheek-kissing for Latin Americansis also a universal greeting form, it does not require such a high degree of relationalcloseness.
+    While cheek-kissing for Latin Americans is also a universal greeting form,
+    it does not require such a high degree of relational closeness.
-However, gender matters more for them because check-kissing often onlyhappens between women or a man and a woman but not two men.
+    However,gender matters more for them because check-kissing often only happens between women or a man and a woman but not two men.
-In contrast, in certain Arabian, African, and Asian countries, men can publicly holdhands or show physical affection as signs of brotherhood or friendship
+In contrast,in certain Arabian,African,and Asian countries,
+men can publicly hold hands or show physical affection as signs of brotherhood or friendship
-while thesebehaviors may suggest a romantic relationship in other parts of the world.
+while these behaviors may suggest a romantic relationship in other parts of the world.
-Although men'stouching is more normal in these cultures, physical contact between persons of oppositesexes who are not family members is negatively perceived in Arabian countries.
+Although men's touching is more normal in these cultures,physical contact between persons of opposite sexes
+who are not family members is negatively perceived in Arabian countries.
-These factors could definitely affect the degree to which someone is comfortable withtactile(触觉的）communication and physical intimacy.
+These factors could definitely affect the degree to which someone is comfortable with tactile （触觉的） communication and physical intimacy.
-Therefore, if you are someone wholoves to show physical affection,
+Therefore, if you are someone who loves to show physical affection,
-you should not be afraid to show it or drastically changeyour behaviors—just ask for consent beforehand!
+you should not be afraid to show it or drastically change your behaviors-just ask for consent beforehand!